 Oregano – Dried is easy but a few recipes also use fresh oregano.
 If you use fresh, use 1 tablespoon fresh herbs for each teaspoon of dried.

-STEP ONE: In a food processor, add the red wine vinegar, garlic, red onion, and spices.
+First: In a food processor, add the red wine vinegar, garlic, red onion, and spices.
 Pulse to mince.

-STEP TWO: Add the fresh herbs.
+Second: Add the fresh herbs.
 Pulse to chop.
 Add the lemon juice and pulse a few more times.

-STEP THREE: Remove to a small bowl and hand mix in the olive oil.
+Third: Remove to a small bowl and hand mix in the olive oil.
 Season with salt and pepper if desired.
 Enjoy!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.